neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

-This topic provides an overview of the techniques you can use to customize your use cases.
+This topic provides an overview of techniques you can use to customize your use cases.
 You can find more detailed information for some of the features in their respective topics.
-We recommend reading [Get Started](Get%20Started-topic.html) and [File Structure](File%20Structure-topic.html) before this topic to learn how to create basic use cases and how to structure them in your project.
+We recommend reading [Getting Started](Getting%20Started-topic.html) and [File Structure](File%20Structure-topic.html) before this topic to learn how to create basic use cases and how to structure them in your project.

 ## Table of Contents